Dallas Mayor Eric Johnson Switches To Republican Party Months After Winning Reelection As A Democrat

 The reaction on social media to Johnson’s announcement was seemingly split along partisan lines, with conservative-leaning accounts rejoicing and their more liberal counterparts claiming political disloyalty.

-Podcaster Brian Tyler Cohen wrote the app formerly known as Twitter that Johnson “betrayed voters” who just flocked to the polls to resoundingly reelect him.
+Podcaster Brian Tyler Cohen wrote on X, formerly known as Twitter, that Johnson “betrayed voters” who just flocked to the polls to resoundingly reelect him.

 On the flip side, self-described “patriot” Rogan O’Handley who runs the conservative-leaning DC DRAINO social media accounts, posted, “Welcome brother!”